 Our Discovery API lets Org Owners on the Enterprise Grid plan use approved third-party apps to export or act on messages and files from Slack.
-The Primary Org Owner must first request to enable the Discovery API for it to be accessible to Org Owners.
+The Primary Org Owner or an Org Owner can request to enable the Discovery API.
+Once enabled, it will be accessible to all Org Owners.

 There are two types of third-party partner apps, depending on your needs:

 eDiscovery eDiscovery apps pull messages and files from Slack, and store the information in third-party data warehouses.
 From the data warehouses, messages and files can be searched, archived, or retrieved.